lysevi/dariadb/README.md

   - fast write - little cache and all values storing to disk. optimised for big write load(but slower than 'memory' strategy).
   - compressed - all values compressed for good disk usage without writing to sorted layer.
   - memory - all values stored in memory and dropped to disk when memory limit is ended.
+  - cache - all values stored in memory with async writes to disk.
 * LSM-like storage struct with three layers:
   - Memory cache or Append-only files layer, for fast write speed and crash-safety(if strategy is 'fast write').
   - Old values stored in compressed block for better disk space usage.